 Students interested in this program will apply to Phase I after completing their first year at Grove City College but before starting their second year.
 Admission to Phase I is guided by the following criteria:

 Admission to Phase II occurs between July 1 and Sept.
 1 after the second year at Grove City College.
 Students applying for admission to Phase II must continue to meet certain criteria specified by Salus/PCO.

 Carnegie Mellon University's H. John Heinz III College, in partnership with Grove City College, offers the Heinz College-Grove City College Alumni Scholarship.
 This provides qualified Grove City College alumni with scholarship support while attending the Heinz College as a full-time graduate student.
 Eligible students will receive a minimum of $6,000 per semester.
-Heinz College offers several master’s degrees including one in Healthcare Policy & Management.
+Heinz College offers several master’s degrees including one in Healthcare Policy and Management.
+Find out more.